Family and domestic violence and tenancy laws

 One of the following professionals / support workers are able to sign the evidence form:

-- The person in charge of a women’s refuge; or
+- a person in charge of a women’s refuge;

 - a child protection worker;